klebgenomics/Kleborate/README.md

 For full documentation, please [go to the Kleborate wiki](https://github.com/katholt/Kleborate/wiki)!

 ### Citations
-If you use Kleborate, please cite the preprint: [Lam, MMC. et al. Genomic surveillance framework and global population structure for Klebsiella pneumoniae. bioRxiv (2020)](https://www.biorxiv.org/content/10.1101/2020.12.14.422303v2).
+If you use Kleborate, please cite the paper: [Lam, MMC. et al. A genomic surveillance framework and genotyping tool for Klebsiella pneumoniae and its related species complex.
+Nature Communications (2021)](https://www.nature.com/articles/s41467-021-24448-3).

 If you turn on the [Kaptive](https://github.com/katholt/Kaptive) option for full K and O typing, please also cite Kaptive directly:
 [Identification of _Klebsiella_ capsule synthesis loci from whole genome data.
 Microbial Genomics (2016).](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000102)